Ximene Trencavel 7 June 1355

-John pointed to several tracks which crossed the main track.
-When they reached a clearing, he rode round in circles and then followed several of the trails through the woodland and across meadows.
-He spent longer than Ximene expected, but she could not fail to be impressed buy John’s systematic approach.
-Several time he dismounted to get a closer view of the tracks, almost always at points where two tracks crossed.
+John pointed to several deer trails which crossed the main track.
+When they reached a clearing, he rode round in circles and then followed several of the trails through woodland and across meadows.
+He spent longer than Ximene expected, but she could not fail to be impressed by John’s systematic approach.
+Several times he dismounted to get a closer view of the tracks, almost always at points where two tracks crossed.

 They progressed to higher ground, John signalled for Ximene to dismount.
 They progressed carefully to the crest of a hill, covering the last few feet in a crawl.
-Eventually as they peaked over the ridge there not fifty feet away from them was a magnificent stag.
+Eventually, as they peeked over the ridge, there, not fifty feet away from them, was a magnificent stag.

 They watched for several magical minutes before John signalled to withdraw, which they did as carefully as their approach.
 John put his finger to his lips.

-Ximene was dumfounded, this obviously was part of his expertise,
+Ximene was dumbfounded, this obviously was part of his expertise,

 John smiled.
 ‘Deer are creatures of habit.
 I read the trails.
 I now can offer the Prince some sensible advice.’

 ‘Certainly, if you want it’